gabrielmcg/Docker-docs/ops/README.md

 <p class="p"> The implementation in this solution uses the Software as a Service (SaaS) version of Sysdig.
-A Sysdig Agent software is deployed on each UCP, DTR and Linux worker node and captured data is relayed back to your Sysdig SaaS Cloud portal. </p>
+The playbooks deploy a Sysdig Agent software on each UCP, DTR and Linux worker node, as well as the NFS, logger and load balancer VMs and captured data is relayed back to your Sysdig SaaS Cloud portal. </p>

 <hr /><div class="note note"><span class="notetitle"><b>Note:</b></span> The Sysdig functionality is not turned on by default in this solution - see